-Micaela provides one-on-one advising across a broad range of career interests and industry areas, covering topics including choice of concentration, career exploration, internships, experiential learning opportunities, post-graduation employment and graduate school planning in both individual and group settings.
-She specializes in advising for first and second year students, international students, education, policy, politics, social service and public service advising, and advising for students who are exploring career interests.
+Micaela also provides one-on-one advising across a broad range of career interests and industry areas, covering topics including internships, experiential learning opportunities, post-graduation employment in both individual and group settings.
+She specializes in advising for career exploration, education, policy, politics, social service and public service.

 My first job after graduation: After graduating with a B.A. in English Secondary Education and a minor in Women & Gender Studies, I completed a year of service with the Episcopal Service Corps New York Intern Program.
 In this program, I lived in a community with other recent graduates from around the country in Harlem, and worked full-time as an intern at Episcopal Charities, a foundation supporting food justice and youth development programs around New York state.